NEWS: Food Swamps Contribute to Obesity More Than Food Deserts

 Too Much Junk Food is the Major Problem, Not Just Too Little Healthy Food

-Food swamps are a stronger predictor than food deserts on obesity rates among U.S. That means that a high density of fast food stores and junk food outlets outweighs the presence of a grocery store in a neighborhood.
+Food swamps are a stronger predictor than food deserts on obesity rates among people in the U.S. That means that a high density of fast food stores and junk food outlets outweighs the presence of a grocery store in a neighborhood.

 Imbalanced Food Environments